-Connected to ground - it will stop ignition!

-This type of wiring is used in motorcycles which originally already had magneto ignition and therefore switch off by shortcircuiting against ground.
+The blue/white wire at the advance unit.
+This Connected to ground - it will stop ignition!
+Note: This type of wiring is used in motorcycles which originally already had magneto ignition and therefore switch off by shortcircuiting against ground.

+In many cases that will permit you to get mobile again (particulars see: technical help)!
 Those vehicles have by design a main lock (or some kill switch) that connects a pin to ground when in OFF position (German bikes: pin 2).
 The blue/white wire of the ignition coil will be connected here.
 In that way the cut-off works as before.

-\ Connecting VAPE alternator to lighting circuit (via regulator):
+Connecting VAPE alternator to lighting circuit (via regulator):